Learning Outcomes

 A completion statement is prepared to set out the exact financial sums required to complete the transaction.
 It includes the purchase price, deposit, apportionments (e.g., rent, service charges), legal fees, SDLT, and any other disbursements.

 The seller’s solicitor obtains up-to-date redemption figures for any existing mortgage and gives an undertaking to discharge the mortgage out of the sale proceeds.
-The buyer’s solicitor ensures that mortgage funds and the buyer’s balance are received in cleared funds before completion.
+In leasehold matters, confirm apportionments and whether any balancing service charge or major works demands are pending; consider a retention if appropriate.
+The buyer’s solicitor ensures mortgage funds and the buyer’s balance are received in cleared funds before completion, issues the lender’s certificate of title in time for drawdown (as per the UK Finance Lenders’ Handbook), and confirms final figures with the client.

 The seller’s solicitor receives a redemption statement showing a mortgage balance of £120,000.
 The sale price is £200,000.
 On completion, the buyer’s solicitor sends the purchase money to the seller’s solicitor.